ElnurBDa/python-chatroom/README.md

     - [x] a lot of errors occur, something need to be done, but it is enough for now
         - end-to-end works perfectly fine
 - [ ] add some documentation on code

+# NOTE!!!
+This project is designed for inspiration!
+Do not fool your teacher with a little modified project!